nptscot/npw/web/src/manual/index.md

 In following these design principles, we have adhered to the workflow concepts of a single main action to ensure that the intended action at any point is always clear, and that users are taken through in a step-wise manner.

 The entire codebase of the system is open source, and [available on Github](https://github.com/nptscot/npw/).
 Contributions of code, bug reports, design, tests, and documentation, are all warmly welcomed.

+## Diagnosing problems using NPW

+If you find a problem with the data shown by NPW or something happening at a specific place on the map, zoom in and then use the _Report a problem_ tool on the bottom left.

+If you have other problems using NPW, please email the NPW maintainer at <a href="mailto:dabreegster@gmail.com">dabreegster@gmail.com</a>.
+Please follow the instructions in this section to include information allowing the problem to be diagnosed.

+Open your browser's developer console, usually by pressing <i>Ctrl+Shift+I</i>.
+There will be a few tabs shown.
+Start by clicking <i>Console</i>, scrolling to the bottom and taking a screenshot of any messages shown there.

+If you are having trouble loading the tool, open the <i>Network</i> tab in the developer console.
+Filter the URLs for `bin`.
+There will usually be two entries -- the first is generally a 404 error and can be ignored.
+Click the second one and include a screenshot of details.

+## Changelog

+The beta version of NPW was released on 1 June 2025.
+Further updates will be documented here.